What is a fibrous papule of the nose?

 Fibrous papule of the nose

-What are the clinical features of fibrous papule?
+What are the complications of fibrous papules?

-How is fibrous papule diagnosed?
+How are fibrous papules diagnosed?

-What is the cause of fibrous papule?
+What is the treatment for a fibrous papule?